Trust Roark for Complex Metal Fabrication

 A shipbuilder needed to fuse a bolt flange to the ship’s exhaust terminal duct.
 The flange needed to align with the bolt pattern on the rim of a lower exhaust pipe so that the ductwork could be bolted together on the ship’s deck.
 The builder was looking for a solution that minimized any distortion in either flange so they aligned correctly.

-CF Roark improved the quality of the exhaust duct by placing the weld in a place that made the integrity of the part better and solved an alignment problem for the customer.
+Roark Welding improved the quality of the exhaust duct by placing the weld in a place that made the integrity of the part better and solved an alignment problem for the customer.

 Titanium missile case uses EB Welding for partial penetration welds and complex angles.